An art student at an easel with paint and a brush.

 • The Alpha Phi Alpha Fraternity Inc. Scholarship Banquet (March)

-• Hispanic Heritage, Native America Heritage, Holidays Around the World, Black/African American Heritage, Dr. Martin Luther King Jr. Celebration, Irish Heritage, Asian Heritage, Women’s Heritage, LGBTQ+ Pride Month, and others
+• Hispanic Heritage, Native American Heritage, Holidays Around the World, Black/African American Heritage, Dr. Martin Luther King Jr. Celebration, Irish Heritage, Asian Heritage, Women’s Heritage, LGBTQ+ Pride Month, and others.

 LGBTQ+ Resources

-Cecil College Student Life offers a comprehensive list of resources/available support for LGBTQ+ students both on campus and at local, regional, and national levels.
+Cecil College Student Life offers a comprehensive list of LGBTQ+ resources and support for students both on campus and at local, regional, and national levels.
 In addition to resources, Cecil College also provides gender-neutral restrooms on our North East and Elkton Station campuses.

 Seahawk Pride Club